llRodroll/Code_in_class/README.md

 # Code_in_class
-Hera are the codes for he Data Visualization class
+This is the repo for Data Visualization class 2022S2